Day 23: Silent Companion

 You step to the Sandlot and find the Deserters in a huge swarm, running pell-mell in every possible direction.
 Hitting them almost feels impossible, at least until they stop for “breathers.”
 Getting them to stop anywhere near you is pure chance, unfortunately.
 Spells work, but you only have so many!
-Xion’s with you, and she’s casting spells at all times now, but since your partner casts their spells at random, that’s just another facet of luck!
+Xion’s with you, and she’s casting spells at all times now (and remember the Fire spells are homing, to boot), but since your partner casts their spells at random, that’s just another facet of luck!
 Oh, and to make things worse we have a mechanical hiccup: Xion’s spells can kill the Deserters in a single hit, but there’s yet another a problem with the AI settings, this one innate to the game.
 You see: you can choose to have your partner either attack the target that you are presently attacking or to attack a target you’re not attacking.
 Unfortunately, to do either, you have to make contact with an enemy in the first place, or until the enemy targets you, which the Deserters never do!
 The Deserters just skipped through a loophole in the code!

 At the portal, Roxas once again tries to ditch Xion so he can grab his frosted opiate fix, when to his surprise, Xion says his name.
 Xion struggles to get it out, but manages a whole sentence after doing so.
 Once he’s been left alone, Roxas has a flashback to Xemnas giving him his name, and Roxas realizes that his name may very well have been the first thing Xion ever said.
 Aww, Roxas!
 You’re her mommy!
 Now you have to keep her!

-You get a Skill Gear+ as a prize for this mission: your first slotted Gear panel, with upgraded stats besides (generally, a +-level Gear gives Roxas +5 Strength over the base level, while a wholly redundant ++-level Gear gives you +10.
+You get a Skill Gear+ as a prize for this mission: your first slotted Gear panel, with upgraded stats besides (generally, a +-level Gear gives Roxas +5 Strength over the base level, while the wholly redundant ++-level Gears give you +10.
 There are plenty of exceptions, however).
 If you searched the chests in this mission, you found a Power Unit to match.
-Slotted Gears use interchangeable Units in their slots, all of which upgrade your basic attacks.
+Slotted Gears use interchangeable Units in their slots.
 Four of the Units are straightforward: Power Units up your attack, Magic Units up your Magic, Guard Units your Defence, and Sight Units increase your Critical Hit rate and damage (“Critical Hit” in Days refers to a traditional RPG-styled random chance of doing extra damage, not the final hit your combo, which is what “Critical Hit” means in some other Kingdom Hearts games.
 I’m not even sure we can blame the localizers for this).
-A curious thing is: each of these panels increases the stats by a different amount, depending on the Gear – you can’t really balance out a Strength-happy Keyblade with Magic Units, because it will only gain 1 point of magic, but if you gave it a Power Unit, you could get 5 more Strength.
+A curious thing is: these panels increases the stats by a different amount depending on the Gear – you can’t really balance out a Strength-happy Keyblade with Magic Units, because it will only gain 1 point of magic per panel, but if you gave it a Power Unit, you could get 5 more Strength.
 Sadly, that doesn’t leave much room for creativity, only for specialization, which takes away from the appeal of customization in the first place.
 I’m not sure why they did that.

-There’s a fifth unit panel that’s a lot more interesting, so of course I’m putting it off for later.
+There’s a fifth unit panel that’s a lot more interesting, so of course I’m putting it off until we get one

 Day 25: Two Keys